 These canines also have famously powerful jaws.
 At 700 psi, they have one of the strongest bites among canids.
 They’re not that different from Pitbulls in some aspects.

-Pitbulls are medium to large dogs that were bred for fighting in England.
+Pitbulls are medium to large dogs.
 They are muscular with a short coat that can be any color you can imagine on canines.
 They have broad heads, big mouths, and medium ears.

 When we say “Pitbull,” we don’t mean one dog.
 Pitbull describes several breeds with similar physical and personality traits.

 For example, there are four different dog breeds that are considered Pitbulls.
 They are:

 - The American Pit Bull Terrier (APBT).

 - American Bully.

 Sometimes, the American Bulldog is also considered part of the Pitbull family.